net.sf.molae.pipe.basic

 Calls next() until cursor equals specified index.

-protected Object get()
+protected E get()

 This method can be used as a common body for next() and previous().